 - Do you have a realistic plan for going from pilot to production?

-If you answer “no” to more than two of these, you are not ready for AI.
+If the answer is "no" to more than two of those, you are not ready for AI.
 You are ready for preparation.
-And that preparation will save you millions compared to jumping in unprepared.

 Where to start.

-The pattern is clear: AI projects fail because of organisational problems, not technical ones.
-The fix is equally clear: start with an honest assessment of where you stand, what is actually worth building, and what needs to happen first.
+AI projects fail because of organisational problems far more often than technical ones.
+The fix starts with an honest assessment of where you stand, what is worth building, and what needs to happen first.

-Practical North’s North Star Audit exists for exactly this reason.
-Three hours.
-A clear shortlist of what to act on, what to ignore, and what to watch.
-No retainer.
-No deck theatre.
+Practical North's free focused session exists for exactly that reason: a clear shortlist of what to act on, what to ignore, and what to watch, plus the right next step.

 The companies in the successful 20% did not get there by spending more.
 They got there by knowing where to point the investment before they made it.